chriskormaris/NaiveBayesClassifierInPython/README.md

 We do the same for the ham class.
 We can omit the term *P(featureVector)* since it's the same for both the 2 classes.
 The bigger probability of the two defines the category that the given document and its feature vector is more likely to belong to.

 The execution results of the classifier delivered an accuracy of 85% while using 100 features tokens and about 79% while using 1000 feature tokens.
-The accuracy should be better if we ran the classifier on a much smaller corpus.
+The classifier should have a higher accuracy on a much smaller corpus.
+For example, in a corpus with about 1000 train texts and 100 test texts and a limited number of features, around 100, the accuracy would higher than 90%.

 **Notes**
 <ol>